sal55/langs/compilec.md

 * The VLA parts actually refer to the *type*, not the variable.
 So a VLA can be used in a typedef, and the typedef can be used for instantiating multiple variables, at different times, and with possible values of the expressions of the dimensions
 * VLAs can be declared in a loop, with different sizes each time
+* VLAs can apparently be part of a struct.
+The mind boggles at how that might work when the structs are allocated on the heap and formed into linked lists and arrays.
 * VLAs can be condionally declared
 * Because of block scopes, there can be multiple VLAS in effect, with nested lifetimes, and multiple possible future VLAs
 * Because of 'goto' and 'break', it is possible to enter and leave blocks containing active VLAs (entering might be restricted, but then it is your job to detect such infringements)